bmckenzie88/module-10-fuzzy-journey/README.md

 ## Usage

+This application uses [Jest](https://www.npmjs.com/package/jest) for running the unit tests and [Inquirer](https://www.npmjs.com/package/inquirer/v/8.2.4) for collecting input from the user.
 The application is invoked using the follwing command:

 ```bash
 node index.js